dsanson/dsanson.github.com/about-me.markdown

 You can read about software and services I use to produce this site: [colophon](/colophon.html).

-Unless specified otherwise all design and content within this site is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
-For more, see [license](/license.html)
+Unless specified otherwise all design and content within this site is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License ([license](/license.html)).